-SAN LUIS OBISPO COUNTY CLERK-RECORDER APPLICATION FOR CONFIDENTIAL VOTER REGISTRATION INFORMATION
+APPLICATION FOR CONFIDENTIAL VOTER REGISTRATION INFORMATION

-Pursuant to Elections Code Sections 2187 (g), 2188, 2194, and 6254.4 of the Government Code, voter registration information is available to any candidate for federal, state or local office, to any committee for or against any proposed ballot measure, to any committee for or against any initiative or referendum measure and to any person for one of the below listed purposes as determined by the Secretary of State.
+Pursuant to Elections Code §2188 and §2194, voter registration information is available to persons or groups for election, scholarly, journalistic, political, or governmental purposes as determined by the Secretary of State.
 All requests to view, purchase, or use voter registration information must be accompanied by this application.